Antiholomorphic correspondences and mating I: realization theorems: The space of Schwarz reflections

-\underline{(3)$\implies$ (4):} Simple connectivity of $T^\infty(\sigma)$ follows from the same property of $\mathcal{Q}$, and this implies connectivity of $K(\sigma)$.
+\underline{(3)$\implies$ (4):} By the assumed simple connectivity of $T^\infty(\sigma)$, it follows that $K(\sigma)$ is connected.
 By hypothesis, $\sigma$ has a unique critical point in $\sigma^{-1}(T^0(\sigma))\subset T^\infty(\sigma)$.
 We denote this critical point by $c_\infty$.
 Conjugating $\sigma$ by a M{\"o}bius map, we can assume that this critical point maps with local degree $d+1$ to $\infty$.
 We can normalize $f$ (which amounts to pre-composing it with an element of $\mathrm{Aut}(\D)$) so that it sends $0$ to $c_\infty$.
 The commutative diagram in Subsection~\ref{schwarz_subsec} now implies that $f$ sends $\infty$ to itself with local degree $d+1$.
 Consequently, $f$ is a degree $d+1$ polynomial.
 It remains to prove that $f$ has a unique critical point on $\mathbb{S}^1$.
 This will follow from the next paragraph, where we argue that $\partial\Omega$ has a unique singular point, which is a conformal cusp.

 The biholomorphism $\psi$ induces a homeomorphism between $\partial\mathcal{Q}_1$ (boundary taken in $\widetilde{\mathcal{Q}}$, see Subsection~\ref{rd_subsec}) and $\partial T^0(\sigma)$.
 Note also that the map $\mathcal{R}_d$ admits local anti-conformal extensions around each point of $C_1$ (see Subsection~\ref{rd_subsec}), but does not have any such extension in a relative neighborhood of $1$ in $\overline{\mathcal{Q}}$ (closure taken in $\widetilde{\mathcal{Q}}$).
 It follows via the conjugacy $\psi$ that $\sigma$ admits local anti-conformal extensions around each point of $\partial T^0(\sigma)\setminus\{\psi(1)\}$, but does not have any such extension in a neighborhood of $\psi(1)$.
 This implies that the Jordan curve $\partial T^0(\sigma)=\partial\Omega$ has a unique singular point at $\psi(1)$, which must be a conformal cusp.